Sprytile/SprytileDocs/docs/quick-start.md

 ---

-Most of Sprytile's tools are accessed under `Edit Mode`.
+Most of Sprytile's tools are accessed under `Edit Mode` of a **mesh object**.
 Select the default Blender cube, and enter edit mode by pressing the `Tab` key.

 ![Sprytile Edit Tools](img/sprytile-edit-tools.png)